dmacdonald750/no-framework-tutorial/pages/03-error-handler.md

 An error handler allows you to customize what happens if your code results in an error.
 It is important to never show any errors in your production environment.
 A stack trace or even just a simple error message can help someone to gain access to your system.
 Always show a user friendly error page instead.

-A nice error page with a lot of information for debugging goes a long way during development.
-So the first package for your application will take care of that.

 I like [filp/whoops](https://github.com/filp/whoops), so I will show how you can install that package for your project.
 If you prefer another package, feel free to install that one.
 This is the beauty of programming without a framework, you have total control over your project.

 An alternative package would be: [PHP-Error](https://github.com/JosephLenton/PHP-Error)